 Share your thoughts in the comments below.
-If you have any questions, you can email us at history@OCR.org.uk, call us on 01223 553998 or tweet us @OCR_History.
-You can also sign up for subject updates with the latest news, updates and resources.
+If you have any questions, you can email us at OCRHistory@ocr.org.uk, call us on 01223 553998 or tweet us @OCR_History.
+You can also sign up to receive subject updates to keep up-to-date with the latest news, updates and resources.

 Richard joined Cambridge International Assessment in September 2019 and OCR in October 2022.
 Prior to joining OCR he taught History for seventeen years.
 He was a Deputy Head of Sixth Form, Head of Humanities, SSAT Lead Practitioner as well as writing and contributing to text books and exam-board resources.
 He has presented at the Historical Association and Schools History Project Annual Conferences and for Keynote Education.
 Richard is very proud to be an Honorary Fellow of the Historical Association.
 He enjoys being surrounded by his family, friends and two dogs.